Mike Stowell: Coaching career

 Stowell spent the early part of his coaching career as, firstly, a goalkeeping coach, and then assistant manager at Leicester City, before being sacked alongside manager Rob Kelly on 11 April 2007.
 In July 2007, he was re-appointed goalkeeping coach at Leicester City by Kelly's replacement, Martin Allen.
 In August 2007, he took over (joint) managerial responsibility at Leicester, following Allen's sacking.
 He returned to his goalkeeping coaching role when the club appointed Allen's successor, Gary Megson, the following month.
 He resumed joint managerial duties at Leicester in October 2010, after the sacking of manager Paulo Sousa after less than three months in charge.
 He then resumed his role as goalkeeping coach.
-He was appointed caretaker-manager for a second time in twelve months, when Sven-Göran Eriksson was sacked in October 2011.
+He was appointed caretaker manager for a second time in twelve months when Sven-Göran Eriksson was sacked in October 2011.
 After a win and two defeats, Nigel Pearson was re-appointed as Leicester manager and Stowell was made goalkeeping and first-team coach.
 He was at the King Power Stadium when the "Foxes" won the Premier League title in the 2015–16 season.

-He took charge of the first team for a fourth time on 23 February 2017, as joint caretaker manager with assistant manager Craig Shakespeare, following the sacking of Claudio Ranieri.
+He took charge of the first-team for a fourth time on 23 February 2017, as joint caretaker manager with assistant manager Craig Shakespeare, following the sacking of Claudio Ranieri.
 He reverted to his position as goalkeeping and first-team coach after Shakespeare was confirmed as the club's new manager on 12 March.
-He once again was appointed caretaker-manager, alongside Adam Sadler, following the departure of Claude Puel on 24 February 2019.
+He once again was appointed caretaker manager, alongside Adam Sadler, following the departure of Claude Puel on 24 February 2019.
 Brendan Rodgers was named as Puel's successor three days later, taking charge shortly after Leicester beat Brighton & Hove Albion 2–1 in the Premier League.
+Stowell and Sadler again stood in as joint-caretaker managers after Rodgers was sacked on 2 April 2023.
+He left Leicester City on 30 June 2023 after the arrival of new manager Enzo Maresca.

+In July 2023, Stowell joined Israeli Premier League side Maccabi Tel Aviv as a goalkeeping coach.
+He returned to the UK in June 2024 after Maccabi won the league title and reached the last 16 of the UEFA Europa Conference League.
+In October 2024, he was appointed goalkeeping coach at Bristol City Women on a short-term basis.

+In October 2025, Stowell joined League One club Plymouth Argyle as goalkeeping coach.